tudelft3d/website/README.md

 ## Code, projects, homepage images, etc.

 Add the details of a new project/code/staff in `_data/` in the YAML (.yml) file.
-The related mages should go in the appropriate folder in `img/`.
+The related images should go in the appropriate folder in `img/`.
 Pages will be generated automatically from these.

-## Adding blog/news posts
+## Adding blog/news posts:

 Each blog/news post is a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in `_posts`.
 When creating one, just copy the structure of the other ones, the naming convention for the files must be followed and each file should have a header of this form: